wolfSSL/meta-wolfssl/recipes-wolfssl/wolfprovider/README.md

     wolfproviderenv
     ```

     This sets up the environment and verifies wolfProvider is correctly installed and loaded.
-It automatically detects replace-default mode.
+It automatically detects the mode you are in and does the neccesary things to prepare the env for testing.

 2. **Unit Tests**: